-- A-B Two-semester course normally taken in sequence. - A,B Listed as separate courses, may be taken independently. - F Field course. - L Laboratory associated with another course. - T Topics course, varied area subject matter, repeatable for credit.
+- A-B Two-semester course normally taken in sequence. - A,B Listed as separate courses, may be taken independently. - F Field course. - L Laboratory associated with another course. - T Topics course, varied area subject matter, repeatable for credit. - W Writing skills course, meets upper division requirement for graduation.

+Course Descriptions.
 Courses are listed by number, title, units and maximum total credit.
 Each unit generally represents one hour per week in class and two hours of preparation; courses involving laboratory, activity, or other application normally require additional hours of class attendance.
 Lecture-laboratory hours indicate deviation from the usual one class hour per week for one unit of credit.
 Prerequisites are listed at the beginning of the course description.
 Course offerings are listed each semester in the Schedule of Courses.